-Trump determined to hit China as tit-for-tat tariff war erupts
+Trump threatens almost all imports from China as Beijing fires back

 Even with tariffs on an additional $200 billion in Chinese goods, the impact on both China’s and the U.S. economy is set to be small, most economists say.
 The risk of contagion comes from financial markets, they believe, as sharp selloffs could hit consumer and business confidence.

-Reporting by Eric Beech and David Lawder in WASHINGTON; Michael Martina and Ben Blanchard in BEIJING; Additional reporting by Lee Chyen Yee in Singapore and Jeff Mason in WASHINGTON; Editing by Kim Coghill and Will Dunham
+Reporting by David Lawder in WASHINGTON and Michael Martina and Ben Blanchard in BEIJING; Additional reporting by Lee Chyen Yee in SINGAPORE and Jeff Mason in WASHINGTON; Editing by Kim Coghill and Will Dunham